 How much is admission DEF CON, and do you take credit cards?

 DEF CON 26 will cost $280 USD Cash for all four days.
 Do we take credit cards?
 Are you JOKING?
 No, we only accept cash - no checks, no money orders, no travelers checks.
 We don't want to be a target of any State or Federal fishing expeditions.

 Can I pre-register for DEF CON?

 No. We used to do this a long time ago, but found that managing the registration list, and preventing one 'Dr. Evil' from impersonating another 'Dr. Ev1l' too much of a hassle.
-Seeing how we would only take case in the first place, and things becomes time consuming and easy to abuse.
+Seeing how we would only take cash in the first place, and things becomes time consuming and easy to abuse.
 Cash at the door works every time.